 - Stroke and/or heart attack: Compared to people who have never used cocaine, the risk of stroke and heart attack is much higher among cocaine users.
 Why?
 Harder arteries, higher blood pressure, and thicker heart muscle walls as compared to those who have never used the drug may be the reason.
 In fact, chronic abusers of cocaine were 35 percent more likely to have a hardened aorta and 8mm Hg higher systolic blood pressure as compared to the general, non-cocaine-using public.

-- Overdose: Too much cocaine or cocaine in combination with other drugs of abuse can cause seizures, heart failure, respiratory failure, cerebral hemorrhage, and/or stroke.
+- Overdose: Cocaine side effects, especially when combined with other drugs of abuse, can cause seizures, heart failure, respiratory failure, cerebral hemorrhage, and/or stroke.
 There are no medications available to “save” a cocaine user who inadvertently overdoses on the drug.
 In many cases, overdose can lead to lifelong brain damage and impaired cognitive and/or physical function or death.
 The risk of overdose is increased by using large amounts of the drug in a short period of time, underlying medical issues, and using other illicit substances at the same time.
 There has also been some evidence to suggest that injection drug use and smoking cocaine may indicate a higher risk of overdose as compared to snorting the drug.

 - Addiction: When a person uses cocaine, it causes the dopamine levels in the central nervous system to rise and stops dopamine from being reabsorbed, creating an excess of this feel-good chemical.
 This triggers the pleasure and reward system in the brain and is responsible for the high felt by the user.
 Though this high may only last for 5-30 minutes, depending upon how it is ingested, the feeling can be intensely addictive.
 Many feel able to take on anything and experience no pain or depression.
 Unfortunately, use of the drug and repeating this action of dopamine release can lead to long-term changes in the brain.
 When this happens, the urge to use the drug can increase, making use almost compulsive – one of the signs of an addiction.